dfelinto/blender-manual/manual/introduction/introduction.rst

 The large number of buttons and menus might be a bit intimidating at first, but don't worry.
 After a bit of practice it will become familiar and intuitive.

-It is highly recommended you read our section on :doc:`The Interface <interface>` carefully to get familiar with both the interface and with the conventions used in the documentation.
+It is highly recommended you read our section on :doc:`The Interface </interface>` carefully to get familiar with both the interface and with the conventions used in the documentation.